d3040/the_beavers_hut/_sources/index.rst

    no matter how many years you have under your belt.

    -- Steve McConnell, Software Engineer.

+   Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.

+   -- Eric Raymond, Developer, Computer Scientist, and Author.

+   If you want to go fast, go alone.
+   If you want to go far, go together.

+   -- African Proverb

 Esta bilblioteca tiene como objetivo: